harshalstomp/Classification-of-Dialogue-Segment-Breaks---CSE582/README.md

 # Classification-of-Dialogue-Segment-Breaks---CSE582
 This is the repository of Group 4 for CSE582 Final Project.

+## Overview Of The Task
+To understand the complex structure of how situated dialogues evolve, we utilize the first increment of a new dataset, called GUIDE: Growing Understanding through Interactive Daily Experience, and the RoBERTa pre-trained classification model to learn a function from sequential pairs of utterances to output labels that represent segment breaks in dialogue.
+Compared to baseline models (LLama2 and SVM), we find that our model outperforms various metrics on both labels.
+We also utilize several ablation studies to investigate the effect of tokenizers, intent labels, and augmented datasets.

+## Data Preprocessing
-(Valerie) update 4/10: added a label_1.csv file to dataset repo below.
+(Valerie) update 4/10: added a label_1.csv file to the dataset repo below.
 It contains all label 1 dialogues (N=1056), sourced from TRAINS93 and QuartoDial.

-## Folder to upload Preprocessed Datasets - [Click Here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/hmp5565_psu_edu/EuAqhN2dA5ZAg3xCPeRZwNsB4pZquDW6onc20c9BGTo-XQ?e=hYBv6N)
+### Folder to upload Preprocessed Datasets - [Click Here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/hmp5565_psu_edu/EuAqhN2dA5ZAg3xCPeRZwNsB4pZquDW6onc20c9BGTo-XQ?e=hYBv6N)

 ### Variable Descriptions:
 - **category_name**: The name of the activity.